Sopsy/joycon-turnoff/README.md

 1. Connect your controller with Bluetooth (USB does not work!)
 2. Run the program, read the information carefully and click the correct buttons.

-I have tested this with multiple Joy-Cons, Pro Controllers, NES Controllers and SNES controllers, but as this is not supported by Nintendo, you're on your own.
+I have tested this with multiple Joy-Cons, Pro Controllers, NES Controllers, SNES controllers and N64 controllers but as this is not supported by Nintendo, you're on your own.
+Sega Genesis controllers are not supported for now as I don't have any of them.

 USE WITH YOUR OWN RISK!
 I take no responsibility on whatever happens to your controller or computer or anything else.